×

 If you have not spent a lot of time in Bucharest, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Making the decision to buy or rent a home in Bucharest depends on a variety of factors.
 If you are looking for a long-term housing solution, you should consider buying a home.
 The cost of buying a home in Bucharest is relatively low compared to other global cities, and there are several loan options available.
 Depending on your financial situation, you may be able to get a loan for an amount close to the purchase price.
 If you are looking for a short-term solution or you are still not sure about the place you want to live in, renting may be a better option.
 The cost of renting in Bucharest is very affordable, and you can often look for temporary accommodations, like apartments in a guesthouse.
-Ultimately, after taking into account all factors, it is up to you to decide whether buying or renting a home in Bucharest is the best option for you," said one expat in Bucharest.
+Ultimately, after taking into account all factors, it is up to you to decide whether buying or renting a home in Bucharest is the best option for you," commented one expat who made the move to Bucharest.

 What should I pack when moving to Bucharest?